 Overbust corsets are flattering on all body and breast types!
 The top part gives ample support to the breasts, while also ensuring they look sexy.

-This Strapless Boned Corset is a classic and elegant corset look.
-This sexy piece comes in sizes small to 3X/4X, and has gorgeous black boning that blends into the light and breathable fabric of the corset.
+This Luv Lace Bridal Bustier & G-String Set is a breathtaking and elegant and corset look.
+This sexy piece fits sizes 4-10, and has gorgeous blue ruffle trims and bow accents that stand out against the light and breathable fabric of the corset.

-The Seductive Stretch Lace Black Bustier isn’t exactly a corset, but bustiers and corsets are like cousins.
+The Black Floral Lace Bustier with G-String isn’t exactly a corset, but bustiers and corsets are like cousins.
 This piece has a curve-enhancing cut and sheer, black lace for a truly sexy fit.

 The back features hook and eye closure at different sizes to help you find your perfect fit.
 The bustier also comes with a cute matching thong and stockings to complete the outfit.
 As an added bonus, the lace is stretchy, keeping you comfortable while creating a curvy silhouette.

 The Black Lace Overlay Bustier and G-String gets its name from the adorable, lace detailing.
 It doesn’t have the typical laced back of a corset, but the light lacy material makes for a gentle fit of your figure.
 It doesn’t overly-accentuate your curves, but rather naturally compliments them.
 The garters are perfect for attaching to a sexy pair of thigh-high stockings.